 I pick up the cup.
 “Drink this in remembrance of Me,” He says.
 I drink.
 I drink from the cup.
 I accept the covenant gladly.
 “With this ring, I thee wed.”
 I drink.
 Because it has to be Him.
 It has to be Him.
 He is my husband.
 He is my protector.
 He is my provider.
 And were it not all stripped from me, would I have seen it?
 I look around my kitchen, I look at these walls, these pots and pans, these pretty things.
 And then I see the sun, dripping down these walls, these pots and pans, these pretty things.
 He is in it.
 He is in it all, and yet I hardly see.
 Not until today.
 It has to be Him.
 I want no other.
 No other husband.
 I only want Him.
 And so I drink.
 Hearty, mouth gulping, pouring down my chin, drink.
 The new covenant of His blood.
 Covenant.
 He and I. My greatest and only Love.
 I drink, and with each drink, I know.
 I have found the One my soul loves.

 Drink this cup in remembrance of me.

 I drink.
 And I remember.
-And I with grateful gulps I remember.
+And with grateful gulps I remember.
 I remember what He has done.
 I remember what He does.
 I remember what He will do.
 For my maker is my Husband, whose name is the Lord of hosts; And my Redeemer is the Holy one of Israel, who is called the God of all the earth.
 My Maker is my Husband.
 It had to be Him.
 It was always Him.
 With this ring I thee wed.
 With this cup I thee wed.
 I drink.
 And I am loved.

 It was always Him.
+It was always Jesus.

 Luke 22:42 | I Corinthians 11:25-26 | Song of Songs 3:4 | Isaiah 54:5